 The symptoms associated with hot flashes and night sweats vary among different women.

-Whether you’re suffering from hot flashes or night sweats from natural fluctuation of your hormones during perimenopause and menopause or because you’re quickly weaning off HRT, the physiology is quite similar.
+Whether you’re suffering from these symptoms because of natural fluctuation of your hormones during perimenopause and menopause or because you’re quickly weaning off HRT, the physiology is quite similar.
 A menopausal hot flash is fundamentally caused by a confused assembly of signals traveling between your brain and your body.

 Just as the triggers of hot flashes can vary, so do hot flashes overall.
-In fact, some of our mothers and grandmothers never experienced hot flashes and night sweats at all (really!).
+In fact, some of our mothers and grandmothers never experienced hot flushes and night sweating at all (really!).
+And some women get chills after an episode making them feel more like cold sweats.

-While some women may be luckier than others, today it sure seems menopausal women suffer more from hot flashes than ever before.
+While some women may be luckier than others, today it sure seems menopausal women suffer more from these uncomfortable bursts of heat than ever before.
 And at the same time, the consistent quality of our food supply and eating rituals are not what they once were.
 Coincidence?
-I think not.
+I don’t think so.

-The good news is that no matter what your health foundation or how severe your hot flashes and night sweats, your body wields an amazing capacity to heal as you learn to listen to its messages and take proactive steps to provide it the support it desires.
+The good news is that no matter what your health foundation or how severe your night sweats and hot flashes, your body wields an amazing capacity to heal as you learn to listen to its messages and take proactive steps to provide it the support it desires.

-The very first step in stifling your hot flashes is to understand and identify your night sweat triggers.
-I strongly suggest you attempt to track your hot flashes in a journal or diary.
+The very first step in stifling these low estrogen symptoms is to understand and identify your triggers.
+I strongly suggest you attempt to track your episodes in a journal or diary.
 You will be surprised how patterns of behavior you never thought about emerge from keeping record of your problems.

-Although some women may see a distinct correlation between their hot flashes and their hot flash triggers, others may find it more difficult to ascertain these connections.
+Although some women may see a distinct correlation between a hot flash and a specific trigger, others may find it more difficult to ascertain these connections.
+Keep in mind sometimes they just happen and there isn’t a specific controllable trigger.

 Add a high quality multivitamin and mineral complex and an essential fatty acid supplement to fill any gaps in your core nutrition.
 This ensures the supply of micro nutrients your body needs for neurotransmitter and hormone balance.

-With the appropriate building materials, you will discover the passage through menopause to be a lot less difficult.
+With the appropriate building materials, you will discover the passage through menopause to be a lot less difficult, especially when paired with a few simple tools like a cooling mattress pad or some basic wicking pajamas.

-While the connection can be intuitive to many women, conventional medicine is finally recognizing and appreciating how stress is a major cause of hot flashes and night sweats.
+While the connection between night sweats and stress is often intuitive to many women, conventional medicine is finally recognizing and appreciating how stress is a major cause of hot flashes and night sweats (and even night sweats in men)

-If you know that relaxation is what you most require to quell your sweaty hot flashes, you might try a safe, basic behavioral therapy: meditation.
+If you know that relaxation is what you most need to quell your sweaty episodes, you might try a safe, basic behavioral therapy like meditation or breathing exercises.
 This therapy can assist you to step back and put your life into perspective.

 And of course you’ll find very little doubt about how exercise persists as one of the very best things you can do to calm your mind and body.
 When it comes to exercise, however, we recommend you time your exercise so it does you the most good without raising your body temperature towards evening.